portilho13/simplecreditvalidator/README.md

 # Simple Credit Card Validator

-#### Hello world, this is a simple credit card validator written in C. This validator follows the rules of the credit card validation requirements by Paypal
+#### Hello world, this is a simple credit card validator written in C and Java.
+This validator follows the rules of the credit card validation requirements by Paypal

 ## Space and time complexity: